jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) mayors, deputy mayors, chairpersons, deputy chairpersons, and members of local authorities:
   (b) chairpersons of committees of local authorities:
   (c) chairpersons and members of community boards:
-  (d) chairpersons of committees of community boards.
+  (d) chairpersons of committees of community boards:
-  (e) chairpersons and members of local boards (as defined in section 4(1) of the Local Government (Auckland Council) Act 2009):
+  (e) chairpersons and members of local boards:
-  (f) chairpersons of committees of local boards (as defined in section 4(1) of the Local Government (Auckland Council) Act 2009).
+  (f) chairpersons of committees of local boards.
+(2) The Remuneration Authority may also determine the remuneration, allowances, and expenses payable to the following persons, if requested to do so by a local authority:
+  (a) members of the local authority with specified responsibilities other than those listed in subclause (1):
+  (b) members of community boards of the local authority with specified responsibilities other than those referred to in subclause (1):
+  (c) members of local boards with specified responsibilities other than those listed in subclause (1).
-(2) The Remuneration Authority may do 1 or more of the following things under subclause (1):
+(3) The Remuneration Authority may do 1 or more of the following things under subclause (1) or (2):
   (a) fix—
     (i) scales of salaries:
     (ii) scales of allowances: